-On February 13, 2007, the Board adopted a policy to maintain General Fund reserves equal to 10% of the County's total budget excluding inter-fund transfers, with a minimum \$20 million balance maintained at all times.

-The General Fund Reserve will be maintained to provide the County with sufficient working capital and a comfortable margin to support one-time costs for the following purposes:
+The General Fund General Reserve will be maintained at a level equal to 10% of the County's total budget excluding inter-fund transfers, with a minimum balance of \$20 million at all times.
+This level will be maintained to provide the County with sufficient working capital and a comfortable margin to support one-time costs for the following purposes:

-- When the County faces economic recession/depression and the County must take budget action. - When the County is impacted by a natural disaster or any other emergency. - When the County experiences unexpected declines in revenues and/or when unpredicted large one-time expenditures arise.
+- When the County faces economic recession/ depression and the County must take budget action. - When the County is impacted by a natural disaster or any other emergency. - When the County experiences unexpected declines in revenues and/or when unpredicted large one-time expenditures arise.